hmrc/disa-returns/resources/public/api/conf/common/overview.md

 Use this API to submit monthly reports of current-year ISA subscription data.

-During the Alpha phase:
+During Alpha:

-- you can access the API schema only for evaluation and planning purposes.
-- the sandbox environment and executable endpoints are not available.
+- only the API schema is available for evaluation; endpoints and sandbox are not yet live
-- your organisation must be approved by HMRC as an ISA manager to access the API.
+- your organisation must be approved by HMRC as an ISA manager to access the API

-From the Beta phase onwards:
+From the Beta onwards:

+- endpoints and sandbox will be available
-- your organisation must also be enrolled for digital ISA reporting.
+- your organisation must be enrolled for digital ISA reporting to access the API
+- access granted during Alpha remains valid for Beta – you do not need to reapply

 The API supports digital ISA reporting by enabling secure, standardised and frequent digital reporting.
 This helps HMRC detect errors quickly and improve oversight during the tax year.

 You can use the API to:

-- submit monthly reports with a cumulative total made up of current-year subscription data, including transfers and withdrawals.
+- submit monthly reports with a cumulative total made up of current-year subscription data, including transfers and withdrawals
-- check the status of submitted reports to confirm processing.
+- check the status of submitted reports to confirm processing
-- retrieve reconciliation results in batches using pagination.
+- retrieve reconciliation results in batches using pagination

 Each report must cover ISA subscription activity from the 6th of one month to the 5th of the next, and be submitted between the 6th and 23:59 on the 19th.